CN2F: A Cloud-Native Cellular Network Framework

-\paragraph{Dependencies} The \textit{depends\_on} field in a docker-compose file sets the order of container deployment.
-However, in Kubernetes, we use \textit{initContainers} to achieve the same functionality.
-Init containers check if a specific port of the container where they depend is open using the \textit{netcat} command.
-Once the init container successfully returns, the pod will be deployed (see dependency tree among different VNFs in Fig.~\ref{fig:init}).
+The \texttt{depends\_on} field in a docker-compose file sets the order of container deployment.
+However, in Kubernetes, we use \texttt{initContainers} to achieve the same functionality.
+Init containers check if a specific port of the container where they depend is open using the \texttt{netcat} command.
+Once the init container successfully returns, the pod will be deployed (see \circled{4} and dependency tree among different VNFs as demonstrated in Fig.~\ref{fig:init}).